AGT relations for sheaves on surfaces: The moduli space of sheaves

-Since $\CU$ is isomorphic to a quotient $\CV/\CW$ of vector bundles on $\CM \times S$ (see \cite{Univ}), the object in the right-hand side of \eqref{eqn:z1} is defined as the derived zero locus of a section of a vector bundle on the projective bundle $\BP_{\CM \times S}(\CV)$.
-However, it was shown in \cite{Univ} that under Assumption S, the derived zero locus is actually a smooth scheme:
+Since $\CU$ is isomorphic to a quotient $\CV/\CW$ of vector bundles on $\CM \times S$ (see \cite[Proposition 2.2]{Univ}), the projectivization in \eqref{eqn:z1} is defined as the derived zero locus of a section of a vector bundle on the projective bundle $\BP_{\CM \times S}(\CV)$.
+However, it was shown in \cite[Proposition 2.10]{Univ} that under Assumption S, the derived zero locus is actually a smooth scheme: